jemaltahir/linux-networking/traccarv2.md

 1. **Update & Package Installation:**

-These commands are about updating the system, installing new software packages, and configuring package repositories.
+The following commands are about updating the system, installing new software packages, and configuring package repositories.

 ```bash
 sudo yum update